BosqueLanguage/BosqueCore/docs/language/expressions.md

 ```

 ## ITest Check
--- In Progress --
 Bosque provides a unique form of test operators for types/values that generalizes simple type-relations checks.
 These operators are also used to implement the explicit flow-typing and binding in the language.
 The full syntax/semantics for these operators are covered in the *ITests* section.
-Their use for postfix tests uses the following syntax `e?ITest` where `ITest` is an ITest expression.
+Their use for postfix tests uses the following syntax `e.?ITest` where `ITest` is an ITest expression.

 Some examples of these tests include:
 ```none